azzouzioussama/Advanced-Gait-Signal-Processing/README.md

 ## How to Run
 1. Open the provided Jupyter notebook or Python script in a compatible environment.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run each section of the code sequentially, following the instructions and comments.
+3. Run each code section sequentially, following the instructions and comments.

 ## License
 This project is licensed under the MIT License.

+## Acknowledgments :
+- Samer Mohammed

-Feel free to contribute, report issues, or suggest improvements.
+Please feel free to contribute, report issues, or suggest any improvements.
 Happy coding!